 Favorite Project – Blaise’s most memorable DDG project would be the Assumption Parish Community Center in Napoleonville, Louisiana.
 The main challenge of the project was developing a design that served the community in a variety of ways.
 The building and site needed to be versatile enough to provide for recreational use, high school athletics and ceremonies, as well as both large and small community and private events.
 The Parish Government was a pleasure to work with throughout the process and the result was a building that became a focal point for the community.
 Thanks to a shared vision and the partnership between the Parish and the design team, we were able to develop a multi-functional design that aesthetically reflects the local culture.
 Consequently, there is a great amount of satisfaction when you pass by the facility on any given day and see it being used and cared for.

-Candace currently serves as DDG’s Contract Administrator.
+Candace currently serves as DDG’s Project Accounting Manager + Associate.
 Candace is a key player in the entire project cycle.
 Her role involves the seamless setup of contracts, project entries, and collections management.
 To ensure the timely execution of tasks, Candace attentively monitors the progression of each contract, providing valuable assistance with day-to-day contract and project needs.
 Working closely with team members and clients, she ensures the prompt processing of payments, while prioritizing client needs and satisfaction.